 The un-remarried surviving spouse of the disabled veteran is eligible for the exemption based upon the eligibility of their spouse; therefore the spouse must also be a Michigan resident.
 The exemption will continue only as long as the surviving spouse remains un-remarried.

 MCL 211.7u of the General Property Tax Act provides a property tax exemption for the principle residence of persons who, by reason of poverty, are unable to contribute toward the public charges.
 The Application for MCL 211.7u Poverty Exemption must be filed with the Board of Review where the property is located.

 board of review

-The March Board of Review Organizational Meeting will occur on Tuesday, March 8th at 2:30 pm.
+The March Board of Review Organizational Meeting will occur on Tuesday, March 7th at 2:30 pm.
 Petitions will not be heard at this meeting.
-The March Board of Review Petition Hearings will occur on Monday, March 14th from 1 pm – 4 pm and 6 pm - 9 pm and on Tuesday, March 15th from 9 am – 12 pm and 1 pm - 4 pm.
+The March Board of Review Petition Hearings will occur on Monday, March 13th from 1 pm – 4 pm and 6 pm - 9 pm and on Wednesday, March 15th from 9 am – 12 pm and 1 pm - 4 pm.
 Petitions will be heard at those designated times only.
-No appointments can be made for the March Board of Review until after Assessment Change Notices have been mailed on February 19th.
+No appointments can be made for the March Board of Review until after Assessment Change Notices have been mailed on February 21st.
 Letter Appeals and Poverty Exemption Applications are due in office by Wednesday, March 15th at noon.
 Walk-in appeals will not be accepted.

 Additional information on the appeals process can be found here.